How to Build Successful E-commerce Ads on Facebook

 - Engagement or Video Views: Selecting one of these campaign objectives means Facebook shows your ads to your audience and tries to get the most people to engage with your ad.
 This can include getting clicks, likes, comments, follows, video views, or any other measurable engagement with the ad itself.
 If you want to get more followers or promote a specific creative asset (video or image), this is the objective for you.
 However, again, delivery can skew toward people who often click, like, or comment on ads or watch videos often.
 Facebook may favor people already connected with your business, since they are more likely to respond to the ads, so you may want to exclude any current customers or followers from your audience.

-Your audience for Awareness and Consideration campaigns should be fairly wide--you are trying to reach people who have not purchased from your brand before and may not even be in the market for your given product.
-Because of this, you may just want to target by locations and broad demographics.
+Your audience for Awareness and Consideration campaigns should be fairly wide–you are trying to reach people who have not purchased from your brand before and may not even be in the market for your given product.
+Because of this, you may just want to target by location and broad demographics.

 Or, if you have a product only for a certain group of people, you may want to add in some more specific interests or a wide lookalike audience to get a more relevant audience.